 This enlarged edition of the most significant and celebrated slave narrative completes the Jacobs family saga, surely one of the most memorable in all of American history.
 John S. Jacobs’s short slave narrative, A True Tale of Slavery, published in London in 1861, adds a brother’s perspective to Harriet A. Jacobs’s autobiography.
-It is an exciting addition to this now classic work.
-Jean Fagan Yellin, who discovered this long-lost document, supplies annotation and authentication.

 The nineteenth century was the heyday of furious contention between American political parties, and Joel Silbey has recaptured the drama and substance of those battles in a representative sampling of party pamphlets.
 The pamphlets demonstrate how, for this fifty-year period, political parties were surrogates for American demands and values.